nikkeyl/portfolio/README.md

 ## Projects

 - 🏭 [![](https://img.shields.io/badge/conqueror-fe0)](https://github.com/nikkeyl/conqueror)
+  > Conqueror is a semi-framework for simple, fast, and modular front-end development
-  > Builder for Front-End based on Gulp and Webpack.
+  > based on Gulp, Webpack and Babel.

 - 🌐 [![](https://img.shields.io/badge/nikkeyl-0d8)](https://nikkeyl.github.io/nikkeyl)
   > This is not just a portfolio site, it's a collection of